chardcastle/website/README.md

 ## Deploy

-Export the site to the local `/out` folder and upload static files to S3 bucket.
+Run `make export` to export the site to the local `/out` folder, then upload static files to S3 bucket in AWS.